Skip to content

 On a regional level, we work with Community Ambassadors to help our regions and chapters conduct educational programs, training, and BIPOC outreach and support.

-Youth Outreach and Engagement
+Youth Outreach and Higher Education Engagement

-Our Youth Action Team supports volunteers of high school age and younger and encourages them to be active, engaged and empowered in building political will for climate solutions.
+Our Youth Action Team supports volunteers of high school age and younger and encourages them to be active, engaged, and empowered in building political will for climate solutions.
 Youth involvement in our local chapters and at our regional and national conferences and lobby days is growing each year.
 For more information about our youth programs, see youth.citizensclimatelobby.org.

 Reaching across the aisle